 What did you do for graduation/post graduation?

 I studied biochemistry at Sri Venkateswara College, Delhi University.
-After graduation I was accepted into the Integrated PhD program in Biology at NCBS (National Centre for Biological Sciences), Bangalore.
+After graduation I was accepted into the Integrated Masters-PhD program in Biology at NCBS (National Centre for Biological Sciences), Bangalore.

 How did you end up in such an offbeat, unconventional and uncommon career?